larsendt/xhab-gui/README.md

 ````

 ##Bootstrapping
 To support UI development, the xhab_ui_dev ROS package is provided in this repository.
 The package provides two python nodes: data_generator.py and data_logger.py.
-The data_generator produces a simple sin wave of data, publishing data points each second on the dev/data topic.
+The data_generator produces a simple sine wave of data, publishing data points each second on the dev/data topic.
 The data_logger subscribes to the topic and inserts each data point into a MySQL database.

 Using these two nodes, X-Hab UI developers have a means of generating and storing timeseries data so they can simulate realtime and historical plotting of the data during development.